Exemptions

 “Emergency” exemptions

-Sections 390.23 and 390.25 provide for an exemption from all of Parts 390-399 of the FMCSRs for carriers that are providing direct emergency assistance to help save lives or property or to protect public health and safety during a government-declared emergency.
+Emergency declarations made by the President of the United States under sections 390.23 and 390.25 provide for an exemption from all of Parts 390-399 of the FMCSRs for carriers that are providing direct emergency assistance to help save lives or property or to protect public health and safety during a government-declared emergency for a maximum of 30 days.
 Each governmentally-declared emergency exemption can be different with respect to applicable and exempt regulations so understanding the specifics of each one is imperative.
-The emergency exemption may only be used when an authorized FMCSA, federal, state, or local official has declared an emergency, and may only be used while providing direct assistance, but no more than 5 days for a local emergency or 30 days for a regional emergency.

 Applying for a waiver or exemption